 - A. Prior to participation, all students must turn in Physical Forms; Eligibility Forms; Paid Activity Fee and Insurance Form.
-A WHITE card issued by the Activities Office will be given to the participant when all information and fees have been paid.
-The WHITE receipt must be received by the person in charge of that activity before that participant can compete.
-Activity Fees (Appendix C.)-Collected only by the secretaries in the High School Activities Office or the Middle School Office.
+Activity Fees (Appendix C.)- Collected only by the secretaries in the High School Activities Office or the Middle School Office.
 Coaches are not to collect fees.
 Fees to be paid by the second day of practice.
 Notify the Activities Office of any transfer, foreign exchange, and other special situation students immediately. - B. Team or Activity Roster Complete and accurate rosters should be given to the Activities Director and to the office personnel at the respective buildings.
 These rosters will be used to check on participants eligibility, programs and travel rosters for early dismissals.
 These should be available by the second week of Practice. - C. Head Coaches/Advisors and Directors are responsible for the care, control, AND storage of all equipment and supplies within their program. - D. Special Needs During the season, emergencies or unexpected needs may arise in various activities.
 This may involve supplies, equipment or travel and may require money not in the budget.
 On these occasions, do not order or approve any order of supplies and equipment.
-This must be done through the Activities Director, after a discussion of the matter.
+This must be done through the

+Activities Director, after a discussion of the matter.